dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/3_Integration.md

 :::

 :::{.slogan}
-Large powers of $x$ help us in neighborhoods of infinity and hurt around zero
+Large powers of $x$ help us in neighborhoods of infinity and hurt around zero.
 :::

 :::{.theorem title="Monotone Convergence"}
 If $f_n \in L^+$ and $f_n \nearrow f$ almost everywhere, then